Updates made to this guidance

 - Discuss the information gathered with the parent.
 Consider their response.

-Consider the following factors if access to housing, financial resources and employment were stressors in the context of harm of the previous tamaiti:
+Consider the following factors if access to housing, financial resources and employment were stressors in the context of harm of the previous tamaiti or rangatahi:

 - Strengths that indicate change – for example: increased stability and financial security provided by adequate accommodation and employment, better support systems and coping strategies.
 How does this compare with their previous situation?

 - Are there other external stressors that impact on oranga?
 For example: issues with access to advocacy or support for living with disability, responsibility for other whānau or family members, migrant or refugee status.
-How does this impact on the oranga of parents and te tamaiti or rangatahi?
+How does this impact on the oranga of parents and te tamaiti?

-- Stress can undermine a parent's coping skills, which may trigger behaviour that may pose a risk of harm to te tamaiti or rangatahi, so explore the parent's coping strategies.
+- Stress can undermine a parent's coping skills, which may trigger behaviour that may pose a risk of harm to te tamaiti, so explore the parent's coping strategies.

 Consider the following: